Ask Me: What Hikes Do You Suggest For Three Days in Glacier National Park?

 This blog and website is my full-time job and I rely on the support of readers.
 If you like what you see here, please help me continue producing The Big Outside by making a donation using the Support button at the top of the left sidebar or below.
 Thank you for your support.

 Thank you so much for the information.
 With so much to see in Glacier, I am thankful for some suggestions from an experienced source—all 3 of your suggestions just made my itinerary.
 I especially appreciate the wildlife tips as I am hopeful to see a mountain goat.
 Although I spend plenty of time in the Utah mountains, they have eluded me.

 You’re welcome.
 And while you may see wildlife in Glacier at any time of day, the early mornings really are the best, before a lot of other hikers have frightened the animals away from the trails.
 Given the density of bears, though, I wouldn’t start hiking before dawn (in case you’re an early riser and were thinking about that).

 In Ask Me, I share my response to a reader question.
 Got a question about hiking, backpacking, gear, or any topic or trip I write about at The Big Outside?
 Send it to me at email@example.com, message me at facebook.com/TheBigOutside, or tweet it to @MichaelALanza.
-I will answer the ones I can in a post, using only your first name and city, with your permission.
+I will answer the ones I can in a blog post, using only your first name and city, with your permission.
 I now receive more questions than I can answer, so I ask that readers sending me a question be willing to make a $25 donation to this website (sometimes less, when appropriate) through my Support button (top left of sidebar).
 I will also provide a telephone consult for $45.
 Write to me first and I will tell you whether I can answer your question (I usually can); I will respond as quickly as I can.
 First scroll through my Ask Me page and All Trips pages, skills stories, and gear reviews for answers to your questions before writing to me.